glegoux/jekyll-tech-blog/src/_posts/2019-01-21-getting-started.md

 ## New line & paragraph

-Let 2 trailing spaces to have an end of line, and let a empty line for a new paragraph:
+Let 2 trailing spaces have an end of the line, and let an empty line for a new paragraph:

 Hello,